btnpushnmunky/tmr/docs/commands.rst

 tmr start TITLE
     This will start a timer with the title TITLE.

-tmr end TITLE
+tmr end ID
-    Stop timer with the title TITLE.
+    Stop timer with the id ID.

 tmr list
     List all running timers.